XTarekkX/Bank-Network/README.md

 # Enterprise Network Design and Implementation Project

-This project involves designing and implementing a comprehensive enterprise network for a multi-floor office building located in Nairobi, Kenya.
+This project involves designing and implementing a comprehensive enterprise network for a multi-floor office.
 The network caters to various departments distributed across four floors, supporting both wired and wireless users, with dynamic IP addressing and secure routing.

 ---